barteqcz/NanoRDS/README.md

 - [MicroRDS_SSH](https://github.com/barteqcz/MicroRDS_SSH) - This is a script in Python that connects to a remote SSH server, runs MicroRDS and controls it with a text file located on the client.

+### Documentation

+MicroRDS has its own website that contains a very extensive support and documentation.
+You can find it [here](https://barteqcz.github.io/MicroRDS)

 ## Installation

 ### Dependencies